Gerdagithub/migrant-info-platform/README.md

 ## 3. Run Django Backend and React Frontend

-From the project root directory, run the following command:
+From the project root directory, open a new terminala and run:
 ```
 docker compose up --build
 ```
 This will start both the Django backend and React frontend.

-You can then access the platform through the following URLs:
+You can then access the platform via:
 - Home page: *http://localhost:3000*
 - Admin page: *http://localhost:8000/admin*.

 ---

-❗ All processes (Uvicorn, ngrok, Docker) must be run in separate terminals or as background processes.
+❗ *Note:* All processes (Uvicorn, ngrok, Docker) must be run in separate terminals or as background processes.
-When I had a public IP, I used _tmux_ to manage multiple sessions efficiently.
+When using a public IP, I used _tmux_ to manage multiple sessions efficiently.